chlobular/ghr-imdc-2025/README.md

 | **biome** | Dominant biome per health region | Embrapa Agricultura Digital | Yes |
 | **pop** | Annual population per health region | SVS | Yes |

+*`*Note, the ONI values in our dataset were right-aligned, instead of centred (as is standard), to ensure consistency with the nino6 and nino12 variables.
+This means that the ONI values differ to datasets published by NOAA such that it represents the NOAA values lagged by 1 month.
+Therefore, ONI lagged 7 months (as standard) is denoted as oni.l6 in our dataset.`*

 ## Modelling Approach